TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-filesync-management-cloudendpoint.md

 	articleId="956782a7-e2d1-4bbb-a7a7-b64de38f70ca"
 />

-# Troubleshooting Azure File Sync - Unable to create, modify or delete a cloud endpoint
+# Troubleshooting Azure File Sync.
+Unable to create, modify or delete a cloud endpoint.

 ## **Recommended documents**